Reasons For Tooth Extractions

 During the initial consultation, Alexandra Hills Dental will ask you questions about your medical and dental history.
 This will include medications, supplements and vitamins that you are currently taking.
 Your Dentist will also take an X-Ray and examine your teeth beneath the surface of your gum line.

-The X-Ray images will help show your teeth relationship to one another, especially your wisdom tooth.
+The X-Ray images will help show your teeth relationship to one another, especially your wisdom teeth.
 This imaging test will also help our dental staff determine the relationship between your jawbone, teeth, sinuses, and other important areas.

 Special Instructions Before Teeth Pulling